 You can also scroll through an entire year’s worth of airfare on your preferred airline so that you know when the cheapest time to fly to a preferred destination is.

-Google is not a travel agent so they’ll send you directly to the airline for booking if you click on a link.
+Google is not a travel agent so they’ll send you directly to the airline for booking if you click on a link (though they may receive an affiliate commission).
 I read that the only airline not represented is Southwest because they do not allow external programs to access their ticket pricing information.